intel/igsc/doc/introduction.rst

 1.6.
 Integrations
 ~~~~~~~~~~~~~~~~~

-.. todo:
-  1. Describe integration for firmware update system with fwupd project.
-  2. BMC on servers.
+  1. On Linux client platforms the library integrates with fwupd.org
+     daemon via *igsc plugin.
+The *fwupd* daemon is commonly an integral part
+     on modern Linux distributions.
+  2. On servers platforms the library might be integrated with BMC based solution.

 1.7.
 Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The project supplies a simple command line tool in order to support firmware update.
+The project supplies sample command line tool that support firmware and oprom update.
+It's a simple cross platform utility.

 1.8.
 Supported Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~